P4R-D4RK/TicTacToe/README.md

   <img src="https://freesvg.org/img/tic-tac-toe.png" width="350">
 </p>

-This is a classic board game made in Angular.
+This is a classic game made in Angular.

 ## Development server